cm-1/HandMesh/README.md

 This is to test whether the general idea of this hand tracking method could be integrated into a larger AR framework.

+If you run the file `liveDemo.py`, you can use your camera's webcam to obtain real-time tracking of your hands.
+Before running it, however, you'll want to make sure to edit the file to include your desired webcan input width/height (I'm using 640x480 right now) as well as its focal length in pixels relative to the larger of those two dimensions.
+If you do not know your camera's focal length, I recommend following along [this OpenCV tutorial](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html) in order to obtain it.

-## Differences:
+## Installation Notes:

+Below are some changes I had to make to the virtual environment creation process in order to run the system on my Linux Mint 20.3 (based on Ubuntu 20.04) machine that does not have a CUDA-capable GPU.
+I'm assuming that other platforms would probably require the same.

 Before installing requirements.txt, I need to install `torch_scatter` via the command `pip install torch-scatter==2.0.7 -f https://data.pyg.org/whl/torch-1.7.1+cu101.html`, otherwise there will be an error when it's installed via requirements.txt.
-More details about the problem (and the place where I found the solution) can be seen at [https://github.com/rusty1s/pytorch_scatter/issues/245](https://github.com/rusty1s/pytorch_scatter/issues/245)
+More details about the problem (and the place where I found the solution) can be seen at [https://github.com/rusty1s/pytorch_scatter/issues/245](https://github.com/rusty1s/pytorch_scatter/issues/245).

+For pytorch and torchvision, because I did not have a CUDA-capable GPU to test this code with, I just installed the CPU versions.

 Also, in requirements.txt, I removed the thing that said the version of chumpy had to be `==0.69`, otherwise the installation of chumpy errors out.